learn-co-curriculum/hs-coding-club-html/README.md

 </body>
 ```

 Aside from the `img` tag, every HTML element has an opening and closing tag.
-It's important to keep your styling separate from your HTML.
 There are many many many more HTML tags than the few demoed above.

 The Mozilla Developer Network has a great resource with [details about every HTML tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element).
 Don't be shy to play around with your code!